comfortcode/pint/README.md

-# My First Rails Application

-Pinterest Replica
+Pinterest Replica - Experimentation with Rails

-by Nechama Goldman